linus-amg/electron-anthropic-sdk/README.md

 - OS: MacOS 14.5
 - NodeJS: 18.12.1
 - Guide followed: https://www.electronforge.io/#using-templates
-- Command to get started: `npm init electron-app@latest my-app -- --template=vite-typescript`
+- Template which was used to get started: `npm init electron-app@latest my-app -- --template=vite-typescript`

 ## How to use locally
 1) clone this repository to your machine